voteflux/flux/CONSTITUTION.md

 ### Membership

-All Australian voters are eligible for membership.
+All Australian citizens and permanent residents are eligible for membership.
 There is no cost for membership.
-Each member is required to provide their name and address such that it matches the electoral roll.
+Each member is required to provide their name and address.
+If the member is on the electoral roll, their name and address must match that of the electoral roll.
+If the member is not on the electoral roll, they must indicate this in their application.
 Other required details include methods of contact, an email address is required, a phone number is optional.
 Their membership application is to be submitted through Flux's website, at https://voteflux.org.
 Members may resign or revoke their membership through the resignation feature on the member's membership details page.